An Introduction to Computation

 Computation gets formalized

-Hilbert asked for a logically consistent and complete formalization of all of mathematics, which Gödel proved impossible in 1931.
-He also asked for an effective, finite, decision procedure for all statements of mathematics (which became known as the Entscheidungsproblem).
-He thought such a procedure existed.
+Though Gödel showed there could be no logically consistent and complete formalization of all of mathematics, the question of whether there existed an effective, finite, decision procedure for all statements of mathematics remained open.
+(Yay, we’re back to computation!)
+This question is known as the Entscheidungsproblem.
+Hilbert thought such a procedure existed.
 Others did not.
 To prove him wrong, one needed to formalize the very idea of algorithm.
 The three main approaches of the 1930s were:

 alonzochurch.png